 The exclusive algorithm in Brightness Intelligence Technology calculates the appropriate screen brightness for ambient light conditions in real time.
-As shown in the following diagrams, X-axis represents the ambient light brightness level, Y-axis represents the screen brightness, X1 corresponds to Y1, X2 corresponds to Y2... and so on.
+As shown in the following diagrams, X-axis represents the ambient light brightness level, Y-axis represents the screen brightness, XI corresponds to YI, X2 corresponds to Y2... and so on.
 There is a corresponding Y value for every X value, and through unique firmware adjustment, the transition will be smooth and gradual.
 There will be no flicker ensuring users enjoy smooth transitions.
-With Gen2 of the Brightness Intelligence Technology, users can modify the preferred brightness level based on individual's sensitivity to light in a certain environment, and a new pattern under the same algorithm will be generated and transited smoothly with the corresponding brightness for other scenarios.

-Brightness Intelligence Technology:
+General Light sensor Brightness Intelligence Technology